meeb/tubesync/README.md

 Pick your favourite YouTube channels or playlists, pop over to the "sources" tab, click whichever add button suits you, enter the URL and validate it.
-This process extracts the key information from the URL and makes sure it's a valid URL, this is the channel name for YouTube channels and the playlist ID for YouTube playlists.
+This process extracts the key information from the URL and makes sure it's a valid URL.
+This is the channel name for YouTube channels and the playlist ID for YouTube playlists.

 You will then be presented with the initial add a source form where you can select